Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 Combined Arshan's clearLines function to be called when pieces set down, and works well.
 Made a basic gameOver screen/state, and cleaned up some code into separate functions.
 At this time, we have reached our MVP/Demo ready for 6/2.
 From this point on, we will start focusing on quality of life features.

+### 5/31/23

+Made a hardDrop function and a better random piece generation (the standard way of generating pieces in Tetris; generate a random bag of 7 pieces, take from the bag, and generate a new bag when those pieces are exhausted).

 ## Arshan Pervez

 ### 5/22/23